-Dallas Capital Bank is a brick-and-mortar bank, with one total branches in Texas.
-With mobile and web apps, Dallas Capital Bank makes mobile banking convenient, even on the go.
-You can access Dallas Capital Bank's mobile app to control your bank accounts by reviewing account balances, sending and receiving money and accessing customer service.
-Dallas Capital Bank receives an outstanding consumer satisfaction score based on relatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+Dallas Capital Bank is a brick-and-mortar bank, with one total bank locations in Texas.
+With mobile and web apps, Dallas Capital Bank makes account access straightforward, even on the go.
+Dallas Capital Bank's mobile app allows you to control your bank accounts by monitoring account balances, sending and receiving money as well as reaching customer service.
+Dallas Capital Bank gets a superb consumer satisfaction rating based on comparatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

-Dallas Capital Bank is a medium-size bank and owns assets totaling $792 million as well as $472 million in deposits.
-Dallas Capital Bank's Texas Ratio is 0.48%, suggesting a low likelihood of failure.
+Dallas Capital Bank is currently a medium-size bank with $792 million in assets and $472 million in deposits.
+Its Texas Ratio is 0.48%, indicating a low possibility of failure.
 Additionally, Dallas Capital Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview